xt0fer/EssentialC-ZCW/Readme.md

 - Write a program to remove all comments from a C program.
 Don't forget to handle quoted strings and character constants properly.
 C com- ments do not nest.

 - Write a function `reverse(s)` that reverses the character strings.
 Use it to write a program that reverses its input a line at a time.
+- a Makefile that can compile all of these exercises.